freenas/freenas-docs/userguide/storage.rst

 Encryption Operations
 ^^^^^^^^^^^^^^^^^^^^^

-Encryption operations display by selecting the pool name in :menuselection:`Storage --> Pools` and clicking |pool-lock|.
+Encryption operations are seen by clicking |pool-lock| for the encrypted pool in
+:menuselection:`Storage --> Pools`.
 These options are available:

 * :guilabel:`Lock`: Only appears after a passphrase is created.
-Locking a pool restricts data accessability in %brand% until the pool is unlocked by a user supplying the passphrase or uploading the recovery key file.
+Locking a pool restricts data accessability in %brand% until the pool is unlocked.

   Selecting this action requires entering the passphrase.
 The pool status changes to :literal:`LOCKED`, :guilabel:`Pool Operations` are limited to *Export/Disconnect*, and |pool-lock| changes to
   |pool-unlock|.

-* :guilabel:`Unlock`: Decrypt the pool by clicking the |pool-unlock|
-  icon and entering the passphrase *or* uploading the recovery key.
+* :guilabel:`Unlock`: Decrypt the pool by clicking |pool-unlock| and entering the passphrase *or* uploading the recovery key file.
 Only the passphrase is used when both a passphrase and a recovery key are entered.
 The services listed in :guilabel:`Restart Services` restart when the pool is unlocked.
 This enables %brand% to begin accessing the decrypted data.
 Individual services can be prevented from restarting by opening :guilabel:`Restart Services` and deselecting them.
-Warning: This can prevent services from properly accessing the unlocked pool.
+However, this can prevent those services from properly accessing the unlocked pool.

 * :guilabel:`Create Passphrase`: Add a passphrase to the encryption key.
   Unlike a password, a passphrase can contain spaces and is typically a